Now batting vs. Satchel Paige ... Phil Jackson??

 “We were two ships passing in the night,” Jackson tells MLB.com, “and you would never expect it to happen.”

-It happened, the 74-year-old Jackson says, in the summer of either 1963 or ’64, when he was playing American Legion ball in his hometown of Williston, N.D., and Paige was barnstorming the country with some Negro Leagues pals.
+It happened, the then-74-year-old Jackson says, in the summer of either 1963 or ’64, when he was playing American Legion ball in his hometown of Williston, N.D., and Paige was barnstorming the country with some Negro Leagues pals.

 Many great stories involving the legendary Paige are apocryphal.
 And perhaps this one is too good to be true, too.
 But this tale has been out there for a while: It popped up briefly in a few books (including “The Jordan Rules”) and newspaper articles during Jackson’s coaching career, but in the pre-Internet age it largely went unnoticed, which is why we decided to get to the bottom of it.
 And really: Why would the Zen Master invite bad karma upon himself by making this up?